 There are now enough movies about dementia to constitute a sub-genre of their own.
-As Pushan Kripalani’s Goldfish movingly demonstrates, there can never been enough of these films.
+As Pushan Kripalani’s Goldfish movingly demonstrates, there can never be enough of these films.

 Goldfish was premiered at the Busan International Film Festival earlier this year and has been selected for the International Film Festival of India in Goa.
 Set in London in the early days of the coronavirus pandemic in 2020, the mostly English-language film is a beautifully performed two-hander between Kalki Koechlin and Deepti Naval with memorable cameos by British and Indian actors.